panicinc/PunchClockServer/README.md

 Bug Reporting
 -------------

-**PunchClockServer is an unsupported, unofficial Panic product.** If you can't contribute directly, please file bugs here.
+**PunchClockServer is an unsupported, unofficial Panic product.** Please check out the many forks of this project if you're looking for bug fixes.